How to Upgrade Flatpak on Linux Mint 21/20

 This command will update your package list and prompt you to upgrade any outdated packages to their latest versions.

 As most Linux Mint users know, Flatpak comes pre-installed on the system.
 However, if you want the latest stable version or even the development version with cutting-edge features, you can choose between two PPAs.
-It’s generally recommended to import the stable version, but you can also opt for the development version if you prefer.
-You can always remove Flatpak and downgrade to a previous version if necessary.
+Importing the stable version is generally recommended, but you can also opt for the development version.
+You can permanently remove Flatpak and downgrade to a previous version if necessary.

 To import the desired PPA, run the appropriate command in your terminal: